The Time Is Right for Aftertax 401(k) Contributions

 If she invested in a taxable account, we'd have to shave her annualized return, at least a bit, to account for the fact that she's subject to dividend and capital gains taxes during her accumulation period.
 Assuming a modest tax-cost ratio 0.5%, that takes her annualized return down to 4.5%.
 At the end of the 25-year period, her brokerage account would have grown to $454,592.
 If she were to begin withdrawing the money after 25 years, she'd owe capital gains taxes on the $204,592 of the account that represents investment appreciation.
 (She won't be taxed on her $250,000 in contributions again, because she made them with aftertax money.)
 Assuming a 15% capital gains tax rate (and it would actually be a bit lower because she has paid some taxes already), she'd have an aftertax balance of $423,903 available after 25 years.

 If she invested that same $10,000 in an aftertax 401(k) for 25 years and executed regular conversions (better yet, automatic ones), she'd earn the full 5% on her money over that time frame.
 And unlike the taxable account, she won't have to pay taxes on her money as it grows.
 (Dividends and capital gains distributions aren't taxed on a year-by-year basis as long as the money stays inside the tax-deferred account.)
 She'd have $487,920 in the account after 25 years.
-And assuming she has conducted regular conversions, those funds would be entirely tax-free--more than $60,000 more than if she had stuck with the taxable brokerage account.
+And assuming she has conducted regular conversions, those funds would be entirely tax-free—almost $65,000 more than if she had stuck with the taxable brokerage account.

 Those tax savings would be magnified at higher contribution levels, higher rates of return, over longer time frames, or for investors who are in a higher capital gains bracket than 15%.
-And if a proposal to increase the highest capital gains rate were to become law, aftertax 401(k) contributions would be even more attractive than investing in a taxable account for savers who would otherwise be subject to that higher rate.

 As attractive as aftertax 401(k) contributions are from a tax standpoint, they're not the right answer in every situation.
 As mentioned earlier, investors who need access to their funds without any strictures will be better off investing in a taxable brokerage account.
 And 401(k) plans that allow for aftertax contributions but don't include an in-plan conversion feature will also be less attractive, in that the aftertax assets can't be rolled into a Roth account until the participant has retired or separated from service.